 As an alternate to the simple bolt-on Strain Gain sensors, In-Die strain gage force sensors can be used with the RLG-2 and RLG-4 Loadgards.
 In-Die force sensors are typically used on multistation tools, where a higher degree of die protection and part quality control are desired.
-In-Die force sensors are of two basic types, including Helm calibrated strain gage load cells (direct tonnage readout), and Helm un-calibrated strain gage Die Plug sensors (reference load readout).
 Detailed information on the proper application of these In-Die force sensors is available from Helm on request.
 Wiring connection of In-Die force sensors to the RLG unit is similar to the wiring method used for the bolt-on Strain Gain sensors.
-The cables are routed through the proper conduit fitting hole(s) at the back of the unit, and the individual sensor wires terminated at the orange Weidmuller screw terminal connector(s) inside the unit.